tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C10257_OV 与 EV 型 SSL 证书材料提交流程_intl_en.md

 ### Filling in the Certificate Application
 Enter the domain name such as `qcloud.com`, `cloud.tencent.com`, and `demo.test.qlcoud.com` as shown below:
->!If you need to deploy Tencent Cloud services such as CLB and CDN, do not enter the private key password.
+>If you need to deploy Tencent Cloud services such as CLB and CDN, do not enter the private key password.

  ![](https://main.qcloudimg.com/raw/a73fa28bc925e65c03302e09dfa68a96.png)

 ### DNS Verification for Domain Name Ownership
-- Select manual DNS verification: See [Domain Verification](https://cloud.tencent.com/document/product/400/4142#.E6.89.8B.E5.8A.A8-dns-.E9.AA.8C.E8.AF.81) for a detailed verification method.
+- Select manual DNS verification: See [Domain Verification](https://intl.cloud.tencent.com/document/product/1007/30168) for a detailed verification method.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/b837e572505d9ba789c008045ff443cf.png)
-- Select file verification: See [Domain Verification](https://cloud.tencent.com/document/product/400/4142#.E6.96.87.E4.BB.B6.E9.AA.8C.E8.AF.81) for a detailed verification method.
+- Select file verification: See [Domain Verification](https://intl.cloud.tencent.com/document/product/1007/30168) for a detailed verification method.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/37704d3dbbf30c92c207e001b4f76d40.png)
 - Select automatic DNS verification: If the domain name entered is resolved by [Tencent Cloud DNS](https://console.cloud.tencent.com/cns/domains), automatic DNS verification is supported.
-See [Domain Verification](https://cloud.tencent.com/document/product/400/4142#.E8.87.AA.E5.8A.A8-dns-.E9.AA.8C.E8.AF.81) for a detailed verification method.
+See [Domain Verification](https://intl.cloud.tencent.com/document/product/1007/30168) for a detailed verification method.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/98753e63341655f8391629922ec8f552.png)

 ### Submitting the Application
  - If the application is submitted successfully, you need to click the **Certificate Details** to get the TXT record and add the DNS record as soon as possible before your application can be approved by the CA. See the figure below:
  ![](https://main.qcloudimg.com/raw/17d8498c9607da699d6d8645699299a0.png)
  - If the submission failed, the submitted domain name is not approved by CA's security verification.
-See [Why Would Security Review Fail?](https://cloud.tencent.com/doc/product/400/5439) for detailed reasons.
+See [Why Would Security Review Fail?](https://intl.cloud.tencent.com/document/product/1007/30183) for detailed reasons.
 See the figure below:
 ![](https://mc.qcloudimg.com/static/img/25451d24cf3c717454830a44925642ec/1.png)

 ## Deploying a Certificate to CLB

 ### Selecting a Certificate
-1. Apply for a certificate first (see [DV Certificate Application](https://cloud.tencent.com/document/product/400/6814)).
+1. Apply for a certificate first (see [DV Certificate Application](https://intl.cloud.tencent.com/document/product/1007/30167)).
 2. Select the certificate to be deployed, click **More**, and select **Deploy to CLB** as shown below:
 ![](https://main.qcloudimg.com/raw/e59be48a8f0db68680611e4a9e40159f.png)

 ### Selecting a CLB Instance
 Filter the CLB instances by project and region and select one as shown below:
->!Currently, South China (Shenzhen Finance) is not supported.
+>Currently, South China (Shenzhen Finance) is not supported.
->

 ![](https://main.qcloudimg.com/raw/ef50fc5201e6e863dd409f101836dde9.png)

 ### Creating a Listener